davatorium/rofi/doc/rofi.1.markdown

 Tokenize the input.

+`-name-only`

+When using drun, match only with the Desktop entry name.

 ### Layout

 Most of the following options are **deprecated** and should not be used.
 Please use the new theme format to customize